An education, advocacy, and service organization serving the lesbian, gay, bisexual, transgender, and queer community of Northwest Arkansas.

 We are calling for trans, nonbinary, gender variant and gender non-conforming people of all ages, plus family members, friends and allies, to show up and demonstrate that we are a significant and vibrant part of our community.
-We will march to increase our visibility; to empower trans, nonbinary, gender variant and gender-nonconforming people to come out; to build connections; to support one another as a community through all of our struggles; to speak out against violence, hate, transphobia, injustice, and the oppression of any and all of us; and to be fabulous and powerful in the company of others.
+We will march to increase our visibility; to encourage more trans, nonbinary, gender variant and gender-nonconforming people to come out; to build connections; to support one another as a community through all of our struggles; to speak out against violence, hate, transphobia, and the oppression of any and all of us; and to be fabulous and powerful in the company of others.

 Northwest Arkansas Trans March is also a protest against Arkansas’ recent passage of the nation’s most restrictive anti-transgender laws and a protest against the continued abuse and neglect of Arkansas’ trans and GNC communities.
-We deserve safety, love and empowerment.

 Due to continued COVID-19 concerns and the nature of the event, NWA Trans March will operate with additional safety precautions by order of the Fayetteville Health Board.